neherlab/SARS-CoV-2_variant-reports/reports/variant_report_latest_draft.md

 # XBB.1.5

 XBB.1.5 continues to be the apparently fittest circulating lineage.
-It is already dominant on the US east coast and is projected to become so in the rest of the United States by February.
-In Europe, XBB.1.5 is currently responsible for around 5-15% of sequences, with the highest share in the UK at around 20%.
-With a doubling time of around 10 days, XBB.1.5 is expected to be dominant in Europe by the end of February.
+It is already dominant on the US east coast and is projected to become so in the rest of the United States by mid February.
+In Europe, in samples collected in the first week of the new year, XBB.1.5 was responsible for around 1-5% of sequences, in the UK slightly above 5%.
+If the trend of a doubling time of around 10 days continues, XBB.1.5 is expected to be dominant in Europe by the end of February.
+Given competition from other lineages, it is however possible that XBB.1.5 will not perform a clean sweep.

+# Other fit lineages

+While XBB.1.5 appears to be the most competitive lineage at the moment, there are a number of lineages that are not at a big disadvantage:

+- XBF (focal point Australia)
+- CH.1.1 (focal points in New Zealand, UK)
+- BQ.1* + S:346T + S:144- (very common in Denmark, France, UK)

 # Variant report 2023-01-09